whiterasbk/mcscript_frame/README.md

-# RhinoLibrary
+# MSFrame
-some extra functions base on android-rhino script(including minecraft pe)

-order to provide minecraft pocket edition mod maker a convenient structure and some thinkings in this project are still not good enough

-created by whiter
-if you have any ideas about this project, welcome to commit it.
+some extra functions base on rhino script(might be develop as a runtime) created by whiter if you have any ideas about this project, welcome to share your opinion.

-## This project will be refactor sooner or later.